What is Burn Rate?

 When building a financial model for a startup or early-stage business, it’s important to highlight the monthly burn rate and the runway until the next financing is required.

-Early stage businesses will often raise money in phases to fund different stages, so it’s important to highlight how long the company will last until it needs more money.
+Early-stage businesses will often raise money in phases to fund different stages, so it’s important to highlight how long the company can last until it needs more money.

 The above image is an e-Commerce financial model showing the company’s cash balance over time.